 The Institutions will not compel a complainant or respondent to engage in mediation, to directly confront the other party, or to participate in any particular form of informal resolution.
 Participation in informal resolution is voluntary, and the complainant and respondent have the option to discontinue the informal process and request a formal complaint resolution process at any time prior to reaching an agreed upon resolution.
 In addition, the Institutions also always have the discretion to discontinue the informal process and move forward with a formal complaint resolution process.
-If at any point during the informal resolution process prior to reaching an agreed upon resolution process prior to reaching an agreed upon process and to proceed through the formal resolution process, the informal resolution process will stop and the formal resolution process outlined below will be invoked.
+If at any point during the informal resolution process prior to reaching an agreed upon resolution, the complainant or respondent or the Institutions wish to cease the informal resolution process and to proceed through the formal resolution process, the informal resolution process will stop and the formal resolution process outlined below will be invoked.